m0ritzr/mcporter/docs/cli-generator.md

 # CLI Generator Plan

 Default behavior: generating `<server>.ts` in the working directory if no output path is provided.
 Bundling is opt-in via `--bundle` and produces a single JS file with shebang; otherwise we emit TypeScript targeting Node.js.
-Rolldown handles bundling by default, while `--bundler bun` switches to Bun’s native bundler (requires `--runtime bun`).
+Rolldown handles bundling by default unless the runtime resolves to Bun—in that case Bun’s native bundler is selected automatically (still requires `--runtime bun` or Bun auto-detection); `--bundler` lets you override either choice.

 ## Goal
 Create an `mcporter generate-cli` command that produces a standalone CLI for a single MCP server.
 The generated CLI should feel like a Unix tool: subcommands map to MCP tools, arguments translate to schema fields, and output can be piped/redirected easily.